 Yes; in Australia there are 3 broad categories:

-- A Binding Financial Agreement at commencement of a relationship;
+- A Binding Financial Agreement at or near the time of the commencement of a relationship;

-- A Binding Financial Agreement at during a relationship; or
+- A Binding Financial Agreement during a relationship; or

-- A Binding Financial Agreement at after a relationship.
+- A Binding Financial Agreement after a relationship has concluded.

 What is a BFA?